 Not willing to back down, Kapoor tried to explain his actions “Why exclusive?
 Because it’s a collaboration, because I am wanting to push them to a certain use for it.
 I’ve collaborated with people who make things out of stainless steel for years and that’s exclusive.”
 Though Kapoor felt that he had to work closely with the makers of ‘Vantablack’ to realize its artistic potential, many still felt his choice to retain exclusive rights to the color was wrongful.

 The Pinkest Pink

 The most direct and biting reaction to Kapoor’s monopoly on Vantablack, however, was Stuart Semple’s.
-Semple, another British artist, found himself likewise allured by the abyssal color.
+As another British artist, Semple found himself likewise allured by the abyssal color.
 Following his discovery of Kapoor’s artistic monopoly on the material, Semple hatched a plan.
 In the last days of 2016, retribution found Kapoor in the perhaps unlikely, but certainly poetic form of new pigment developed by Semple, one which he claimed to be the “Pinkest Pink.”
 It was posted for sale on Semple’s website with this legal rider: